Danny02/do-not-mock-examples/README.md

 ### CQRS

 This is a more involved case.
-You can find a service can write and read customer data.
+You can find a service that writes and reads customer data.
 The data is managed in a write and read model, which is updated from the write model.

 The case consist of two similar implementations, which only differ